Mobile Sports Massage In York – Expert Therapy At Home

 What should I wear for a sports massage session?

-I recommend wearing comfortable clothing that allows easy access and movement, such as shorts and a t-shirt, or sports bra and leggings.
+I recommend wearing comfortable clothing that allows easy access and movement, such as shorts and a t-shirt or sports bra.
 During the treatment you will be properly draped with towels for privacy and warmth at all times.
 Only the area being treated is exposed.
 Your comfort and modesty are always my top priority throughout the session.

 Will the sports massage be painful?

-I always work within your comfort level and regularly check in with you.
-Some areas that are particularly tight or have built-up tension may feel intense at first (often described as nice pain), but it should never be sharp or unbearable pain.
+I always work within your comfort level and regularly ask for your feedback.
+Some areas that are particularly tight or have built-up tension may feel intense at first (often described as nice pain), but it should never be sharp or unbearable.
 If any area feels too much, I adjust the pressure immediately.
 The goal is effective release and relief, not to push through pain.

 How often should I have a sports massage?